mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 To challenge myself I've only used the video as reference and not looked at Sebastians code.
 I did take his advice to use an [existing triangulation table](http://paulbourke.net/geometry/polygonise/).
 But again I did not look at the code from that document.

+The aim of this article is just to demonstrate how I interperated and implemented the "marching cube" algorithm but not to explain the concept of polygonising or the marching cube algorithm.
+If you want to have a good explenation I recommend using [Sebastian Lague's video](https://www.youtube.com/watch?v=M3iI2l0ltbE) and the listed resources from his video description.

 ## Project Content